silash35/model-library/models/reactor/CSTR-with-cooling/README.md

 - Kinetic and potential energy effects are negligible.
 - Constant heat transfer area and overall heat transfer coefficient.
 - The liquid phase is considered incompressible and is predominantly composed of solvent.
 The presence of solutes does not significantly affect the fluid density ($\rho$ is assumed to be constant).
-- The catalyst inlet flow rate $q_2$ is sufficiently small that it does not affect the overall mass balance.
+- The catalyst inlet flow rate $q_2$ is sufficiently small that it does not influence the overall mass balance.
-- The thermal contribution of the catalyst stream is negligible, and the inlet temperature $T_2$ does not affect the energy balance.
+- The thermal contribution of the catalyst stream is negligible, and the inlet temperature $T_2$ does not modify the energy balance.

 ## Model Classification